dewinterjack/journey/toolbox/javascript/node/project-1-~-scriptool.md

 I'd like to have my documentation on GitBook, showing code from all sources.
 If I could eventually implement functionality of live response between this and my Git project that would be awesome.

+The stuff I was working on before has bloated my app.
+I'm going to have to restart.
+I'll keep the other work for later though.